Family: Salviniaceae (Water Fern Family)

 U.S. Present: Texas, Louisiana, Mississippi, Alabama, South Carolina, North Carolina, Georgia, Florida, Arizona, California, Virginia, and Hawaii.

 Distribution: Giant salvinia has been reported from Virginia to California as well as Hawaii, but the majority of infestations currently exist in Texas and Louisiana.
 Locally it is found in water bodies in Friendswood, League City, Alvin, Houston, Channelview, Mont Belvieu as well as in the Sheldon Lake State Park and Trinity River National Wildlife Refuge.
 Common salvinia occurs from South Carolina to East and Central Texas.
-No known populations in the Houston-Galveston region.

 If you believe you have found giant salvinia, please report this species.